gilbertohasnofb/auxjad/docs/examples/example-5-shuffling-harmonics.rst

 mutation sometimes uses ties within a single beat, resulting in rhythms that are less ideally notated than they could.
-:func:`auxjad.prettify_rewrite_meter()` fuses pitched leaves according to some specific list of rules, improving the default output of
+:func:`auxjad.prettify_rewrite_meter()` fuses pitched leaves according to some specific rules, improving the default output of
 |abjad.mutate().rewrite_meter()|.

 Notice that the time signature has been repeated.
 While the ``output_n()``